 If you are wiling to spend a bit more, Blue Mountain also produces a Reserve Pinot Noir at $44.90 which is a bit heavier and will need more time to really get to its peak.
 At the beginning of last year, Blue Mountain started producing single vineyard Pinot Noir, with each bottling expressing the terroir and location of that vineyard.
 They are all priced at around $54.
 It is really interesting to taste two bottles together as you really get the sense of how location and soil can affect the taste of a wine.
 My current favourite is their River Flow Block 23 Pinot Noir.
 It is smoky and gravely on the aroma with bright cherry and raspberry flavours.
 It does need two to three years of aging to hit its peak.

 Blue Mountain is in good hands of Matt and Christie Mavety, the second generation of the family to run this winery.
 Their wines can be purchased from their website but their product sells out fairly quickly so just get what you can and enjoy!
 Until next time, happy drinking!

-Tony Kwan is the Richmond News' new columnist.
-Lawyer by day, food and wine lover by night, Kwan is an epicurean who writes about wine, food and enjoying all that life has to offer.
+Tony Kwan is a lifestyle writer.
+Lawyer by day, food and wine lover by night, Tony aims to give you an insider’s guide to the best that life has to offer.